 10.2 Capacity Market Volume Reallocation Notification

 10.2.1 Subject to the provisions of this Chapter, a Capacity Provider or CMVR Registered Participant may, in respect of a CMU (“the CMVR Transferor”), allocate any or all of the Volume Eij of that CMU to another CMU (the “CMVR Transferee”) by way of a CMVRN.

+10.2.1A Before becoming a CMVR Transferee, the CMVR Registered Participant must provide metering information to the CM Settlement Body, complete a Metering Assessment and, where applicable, hold a Metering Test Certificate.

 CHAPTER 13: TESTING REGIME